Know Before You Go: How to Hike Mount Nyiragongo, an Active Volcano

 5: Mental Preparedness

 This hike is hard.
 Really, really hard.
 It begins at a steady pace through a shaded forest before hitting treacherous paths filled with slippery lava rocks.
-It can take between four and seven hours depending on the abilities of your group, and the last 40 minutes feature an exceptionally steep incline.
-Unfortunately, it’s rare for 100% of the hiking group to make it to the summit.
-This trip definitely requires trekkers in good physical shape, as well as those of serious mental toughness.
-Start the hike confident, and you’ll do just fine.
+It can take between four and seven hours, depending on your group’s abilities, and the last 40 minutes feature an exceptionally steep incline.

 6: Don’t Forget the Altitude